Merrily We Go to Hell: Plot

 Jerry Corbett, a Chicago reporter and self-styled playwright, meets heiress Joan Prentice at a party and they begin dating.
 Jerry soon proposes to Joan, and even though his economic prospects are dim and he is an alcoholic, Joan accepts his marriage proposal, against the objections of her father.
 Even though Jerry becomes heavily intoxicated just before their engagement party, ruining it, Joan stands by him.
 Jerry writes some plays which are rejected, and fights his alcohol addiction.

 He manages to sell a play and the couple travels to New York to watch the production.
 The star of the play turns out to be Jerry's former girlfriend, Claire Hampstead, and on the premiere night he drinks heavily, becomes inebriated, and mistakes Joan for Claire.
 Still, Joan stands by him.
 But, when Joan catches Jerry trying to sneak out to Claire's one night she kicks him out.
 The following day she tells him that they will have a "modern marriage" and that she intends to have affairs herself.

 When Jerry is next seen, he is making a "Merrily we go to hell" toast with Claire.
 In turn, Joan and her date toast to the "holy state of matrimony–single lives, twin beds and triple bromides in the morning."

 Joan becomes pregnant and learns from her doctor that her health is poor.
 She tries to tell Jerry, but he is too occupied with Claire and she decides to move on.
 After he is unable to write a successful follow-up play, Jerry eventually realizes that he loves Joan, and regrets his behavior.
 He commits to sobriety, returns to Chicago, and works as a reporter again, but Joan's father keeps them apart.

 Jerry discovers Joan has given birth from a gossip columnist and goes to the hospital to see her.
 Joan's father tells him the baby died two hours after his birth, that Joan is very ill, and that she does not want to see him ever again.
 However, Jerry sneaks into her room anyway, while Joan in pain is asking the nurse to send for Jerry, she has to see him.
 He discovers his distraught wife has been pleading to see him all along.
 A repentant Jerry pledges his love to her and they kiss.

 Production

 The film is based on a 1931 novel, I, Jerry, Take Thee, Joan, by Cleo Lucas.
 The working title of the film was Jerry and Joan.

+David Lewis worked in the Paramount story department and recalled there was resistance to use the story.
+Then Arzner was looking for a story to star Sylvia Sidney and Lewis passed on the story of her.
+"She like it enormously and gave it the big push," wrote Lewis.
+"I think what held it up so long was that it was (for its/day) a frank story about divorce...
+Dorothy had |taste and talent and used them in making her film."